Tan Son Nhat International Airport: Terminal 1 (T1)

-International terminal
+International terminal (T2)

-A new international terminal funded by Japanese official development assistance and constructed by a consortium of four Japanese contractors (KTOM, abbreviation of four contractors' names: Kajima – Taisei – Obayashi – Maeda), opened in September 2007 with an initially designed capacity of 10 million passengers a year.
+A new international terminal, constructed by a consortium of four Japanese contractors (KTOM, abbreviation of four contractors' names: Kajima – Taisei – Obayashi – Maeda), opened in December 2007 with an initial designed capacity of 10 million passengers a year.
+The terminal was funded by Japanese official development assistance at a cost of 219 million USD.

 In 2014, the terminal served over 9 million international passengers and a demand of an expansion to the terminal was in sight.
-The first phase of an urgent expansion to the terminal was finished in December 2016 with an addition of 2 new jet bridges and other facilities.
-Upon the completion of phase two, the terminal can handle 13 million passengers annually.
+Plan for a 109 million-USD expansion of the international terminal was approved in August 2014.
+The first phase of an urgent expansion to the terminal was finished in December 2016 with the addition of 2 new jet bridges and other facilities.
+Upon the completion of phase two in 2018, the terminal has a floor area of 115834 sqm and 26 boarding gates, and can handle 13 million passengers annually.